Ruby Falls Itinerary 101: Tips for Traveling with Toddlers and Preschoolers

 Most of the natural attractions in Chattanooga have some limitations for using strollers.

 Strollers are prohibited in the cavern of Ruby Falls.
 Fortunately, it’s an easy walk for little legs.
 The almost half-mile cavern trail to the waterfall was designed to protect the ancient natural formations, which means the path at times is a little uneven, narrow in multiple places and is sprinkled with a couple of stairs here and there.
 Visitors heading to the waterfall are mostly using the same trail as those leaving the waterfall, which can lead to some congestion during peak hours (refer to Tot Tip #3).

 If your little cutie likes to escape from you, the narrow path makes it pretty hard for escapees to be successful; which is always a plus!
 On the journey to the waterfall, there is plenty to see right at kid eye level, including tucked away little streams and colorfully lit stone formations.
 Ruby Falls is majestic to adults, it must seem especially immense to kids under age five!

 Traveling with toddlers and preschoolers brings a welcome layer of wonder to everything you’ll experience on your trip.
 With a little planning, kids natural curiosity is a delight and willingness to explore, inspiring.
 When you travel with young children, you’re teaching them to adapt and be courageous.
 It’s phenomenal to create precious memories together and begin a tradition of family adventures.

 We’d love to hear about your Ruby Falls experience.
 Feel free to share your Ruby Falls adventure on our social media channels.

 10 Things To Do On A Rainy Day In Chattanooga

 Rain doesn't need to put a damper on your fun in Chattanooga!
-Here are our top picks for what to do on a rainy day in Chattanooga.Read More
+Here are our top indoor activities for what to do on a rainy day in Chattanooga.Read More

 9 Fun and Inexpensive Ways to Explore Chattanooga